 The only thing expert networks care about is what your final consulting rate is – and one that will guarantee you will turn up during the scheduled time.
 I recommend using the screening conversation with expert networks to bring up concerns about your rate and once that conversation is over, your rate is internally set up and sent to the client.
 Once the client has scheduled the consultation at the rate sent over to them, any updated changes in rate will have to be accounted for, which is a long and tedious process.
 So pick a rate for a specific project and then keep your word!

-Setting your consulting hourly rate may seem confusing, as you neither want to underprice nor overprice yourself, but following the guidelines above will be an excellent start.
+Setting your expert network hourly rate may seem confusing, as you neither want to underprice nor overprice yourself, but following the guidelines above will be an excellent start.
 After doing your homework and finally deciding on your rate, you should be willing to experiment with your rate!
 After some time at your chosen rate, try increasing or decreasing it to see if the difference changes the number of successful consultations you have.
 After all, you’re trying to secure as many consultations as possible in the long run.